rotundasoftware/parcelify/README.md

 --jsBundle, -j    Path of the JavaScript bundle (i.e. browserify's output).

 --debug, -d       Enable source maps that allow you to debug your js files separately.
-                  (Passed through to browserify.)
+(Pass-thru to browserify.)

 --help, -h        Show this message
 ```